 Report an abuse for product Vintage Turkman Silver Tribal Cuff, Onyx

-The last image shows a Turkman woman decked out in traditional reds and jewelry.
+Clicking on the images will zoom them to full size.
+The last one shows a Turkman woman decked out in traditional reds and jewelry.
 You can see she is wearing cuffs on both wrists.
-Check out our silver jewelry section in our shop on Etsy for more tribal jewelry and our website has a nice article with more info on the Turkmen, images of other pieces we have carried and a video of a traditional Turkmen dance performance.
+Check out our silver jewelry section in our shop for more tribal jewelry and our website has a nice article with more info on the Turkmen, images of other pieces we have carried and a video of a traditional Turkmen dance performance: http://afghantribalarts.com/turkmen-jewelry/

 Free shipping worldwide on this piece.